Wildlife in Sambourne

 8th Jan.
 A few Redwings were mixed in with the flock of Starlings perched in the tree across the field.
 The woodpecker was drumming again and we were pleased to see a Greenfinch among the many Goldfinches visiting our seed feeders.

+10th Jan.
+Having seen no Chaffinches in our garden for many months, I noticed two females below our feeders.
 Emails from Middletown Lane informed me that Pete had three Nuthatches tucking into food he put out for a pair of Robins, and Chris enjoyed a close view of a Goldcrest in his garden.

+11th Jan.
+We had great views of a mixed flock of Fieldfares and Redwings in a field off Sambourne Lane near the cricket club.
 Around midday I spotted a lovely male Bullfinch in our apple tree.
 A party of Long-tailed Tits seemed to be going after the record for how many could squeeze into the sunflower seed anti-squirrel cage.

 12th Jan.
 On a morning visit to the Upton Warren nature reserve, we saw 100+ Lapwings, one Curlew, a Little Grebe, and an assortment of common ducks.
 I had a tantalising glimpse of what I think was a Water Rail, and we spent a few minutes watching a flock of Siskins feeding in an alder.
 We were pleased to be able to identify a Cetti’s Warbler singing in a reed bed.